How do I start the application process?

 Begin by filling out an MT Program Application or an LLM Program Application.
 You can also reach out directly to the Enrollment Team by email or by phone at 1-866-803-9714.
 If you are interested in applying for a certificate program, please contact the Enrollment Team.

 What’s the difference between the LLM and the MT?

-The Master of Laws (LLM) is for attorneys who have graduated from a law school accredited by the ABA or have completed all the requirements to practice law in a foreign country.
-The Master of Taxation is geared toward candidates who hold a bachelor’s degree in accounting or a business-related field.
+The Master of Laws in Taxation (LLM) is for attorneys who have graduated from a law school accredited by the ABA or have completed all the requirements to practice law in a foreign country.
+The Master of Taxation (MT) is designed for candidates who hold a bachelor’s degree in accounting or a business-related field.